-Tuitions are not refundable once you are fully registered by receipt of a confirmation email.
-The tuition covers the ten-week session, and only for the class/day and time you are registered for.
+Moreover, the tuition covers the ten-week session and only for the class/day and time you are registered for.
 Tuitions are not broken down into individual classes, or prorated for missed classes.

 Tuition's cover only the 10 scheduled classes, and up to 2 Thursday night open studio periods.

 Students can be granted additional studio access (beyond a max. of 12) for a set fee of $30 per 3-hour period or any portion thereof.
 Students are advised to use the Thursday night option as a substitute for a missed class.
 Moreover, the open studio is for practice and continuing with works in progress, no lessons will be given or should be expected.

 So for example if you can make 7 to 9 of the regularly scheduled classes, and none of the Thursday open studio nights, you’re not alone, and that’s about an average attendance record.
 If you can make all 10 classes and 2 open studio nights, that's perfect, and the maximum allowed for your original tuition payment.
 If you make all 10 classes and want 3 or more open studio nights, no worries, the extra income will go towards keeping the academy afloat.

 The Academy takes every precaution to prevent over crowdedness to classes by not allowing students to utilize other class sessions to make up for their own missed class(s).